-Council research on the use of magnesium sulfate to treat pre-eclampsia and eclampsia is helping improve access to the drug, thereby reducing the risk of maternal mortality.
+Council research on the use of proven interventions for preventing and treating pre-eclampsia and eclampsia, thereby reducing the risk of maternal mortality and morbidity.

 Hypertensive disorders during pregnancy are the second leading cause of maternal mortality.
 Many maternal deaths and a considerable proportion of maternal morbidity are caused by seizures associated with severe pre-eclampsia and eclampsia.

 The World Health Organization (WHO) recommends magnesium sulfate as the most effective, safe, and low-cost anticonvulsant treatment for severe pre-eclampsia and eclampsia.
 Several national health protocols recommend its use.
 But in practice, the drug often is not available at primary care levels or may not be used in accordance with guidelines.

-The Population Council conducts research to improve availability and correct use of magnesium sulfate to reduce the possibility of women dying from seizures, especially in resource-poor settings.
+The Population Council conducted research to improve availability and correct use of magnesium sulfate to reduce the possibility of women dying from seizures, especially in resource-poor settings.

 Northern Nigeria: Increased Access to Magnesium Sulfate

 Council research in Kano State, Nigeria assessed healthcare providers’ acceptance of magnesium sulfate, the training required and capacity-building support needed to introduce magnesium sulfate in hospitals, and the factors influencing referral of patients with eclampsia for treatment.
 On the basis of the assessment, the Council developed a curriculum for health service providers.

 Results were significant.
 Training providers with the curriculum resulted in a 40% reduction in maternal mortality and a 68% reduction in the contribution of eclampsia to maternal mortality across the 10 sites where the project took place, successful task-shifting of magnesium sulfate provision in 40 primary health care facilities, and development of a national training manual on the care of pregnant women with eclampsia.